 The school district does not tolerate employees physically or sexually abusing or harassing students.
 Students who are physically or sexually abused or harassed by an employee should notify their parents, teacher, principal or another employee.
 The Iowa Department of Education has established a two-step procedure for investigating allegations of physical or sexual abuse of students by employees.
 That procedure requires the school district to designate an independent investigator to look into the allegations.
-The school district has designated Lynn A. Baldus at (641) 713-4720 or lbaldus@stacsd.org as its Level I investigator.
-The alternate Level I investigator is Josh Culberson (641) 713-2331 or lcaldus@stacsd.org.
+The school district has designated Lynn A. Baldus at (641) 713-4720 or look investigator.
+The alternate Level 1 investigator is Josh Culberson (641) 713-2331 or look investigator is Josh Culberson (641) 713-2331 or look investigator.